 She's been gone for over 20 years, but Jacqueline Kennedy Onassis's style is still as pervasive as it was when she was first lady of the United States back in the early 1960s.
 Jackie O, as the tabloids dubbed her, brought on a new, more casual way of dressing, and she made such accessories as a pillbox hat and oversize sunglasses synonymous with her own name.

-So, today, on what would have been her 87th birthday, look back at the style icon's most notable fashion moments, and see for yourself how she still lives on.
+Look back at the style icon's most notable fashion moments, and see for yourself how she still lives on.

 The first lady was known for her signature pillbox hats, designed by Halston, and she wore often them during her tenure in the White House in the 1960s.

 Although she loved LBDs, she loved interesting sleeves even more.
 She jump-started the three-quarter-sleeved length trend and appreciated billowy ones, too.